-RoboCup RoboCup Changes and Comments RC-1.2: The width of touch and goal lines is 12.5cm.
-The radius of the center circle Field Markings is 2m.
+RoboCup RoboCup Changes and Comments RC-1.2: Field Markings The width of touch and goal lines is 12.5cm.
+The radius of the center circle is 2m.
 For RoboCup, the width of all internal lines, like center circle, goal area, and penalty area, is also 12.5cm.
 Lines are part of the areas they delimit.
 Therefore measurements are to be taken from the outside of the lines regarding each of these areas.
-RC-1.2.1: The field is surrounded by a black safety boundary, the height of which is be- Safety Boundary tween 8cm and 15cm above the field.
+RC-1.2.1: Safety Boundary The field is surrounded by a black safety boundary, the height of which is between 8cm and 15cm above the field.
 It is placed at least 1m outside of each field border.
-The purpose for this boundary is to ensure safety and prevent- ing robots from running into the audience.
+The purpose for this boundary is to ensure safety and preventing robots from running into the audience.
 Further implementation details are defined in the MSL competition construction book.
-All teams are expected to make no assumptions about this boundary, namely about its mechanical resis- tance.
+All teams are expected to make no assumptions about this boundary, namely about its mechanical resistance.
 Thus the above height constraints might be changed by the organizer within their limits without prior notice.
-RC-1.2.2: The organizers may place ad panels.
-The length of a panel may not exceed 150 Ad Panels cm and the height may not exceed 50 cm.
+RC-1.2.2: Ad Panels The organizers may place ad panels.
+The length of a panel may not exceed 150 cm and the height may not exceed 50 cm.
 Panels must be placed outside of the safety boundary.
 The ad panels are not intended for localization.
-RC-1.2.3: The RoboCup field defines 9 places used for game restart.
-In addition to the Restart Spots white center marking and the white penalty marks, there are 6 extra virtual spots on the field which will be used for this purpose.
-The positions of these extra virtual spots (see black dots in the field drawing above) are specified as follows: • 2 spots on the center line, one each halfway between touch line and center mark. • 2 spots each on a line parallel to the goal line through each penalty mark, one each halfway between touch line and the penalty mark.
+RC-1.2.3: Restart Spots The RoboCup field defines 7 places used for game restart.
+In addition to the white center marking and the white penalty marks, there are 4 extra virtual spots on the field which will be used for this purpose.
+The positions of these extra virtual spots (see black dots in the field drawing above) are specified as follows: 2 spots each on a line parallel to the goal line through each penalty mark, one each halfway between touch line and the penalty mark.
 The penalty marks are not used for game restarts, unless a penalty shoot out is called by the referee.
 The diameter of the center mark is 15cm, while the diameter of the white penalty marks is 10cm.
-RC-1.2.4: Of the same side of the field where the tables for the Referee Box Computer Technical Areas and Team Base Stations are located, two Team Technical Areas (TTAs) must exist at the exact same level of the remaining field of game.
+RC-1.2.4: Technical Areas Of the same side of the field where the tables for the Referee Box Computer and Team Base Stations are located, two Team Technical Areas (TTAs) must exist at the exact same level of the remaining field of game.
 These areas must be at least 1m wide and at least 7m long.
 No Safety Boundary exists between the green carpet and these areas.
 Instead, the safety border should run outside the technical areas.
 The Team Technical Areas must be covered in blue carpet of the same type used for the gaming areas.
 On the opposite sides of these areas an opening 1m wide in the Safety Boundary must exist, and a low slope ramp must connect this opening to the ground floor level to allow robots to move smoothly into and out of the TTAs (see drawing in RC-1.0).
-The Team Technical Area is at the defensive side of the first half, and does not change afterwards. anerwards.
+The Team Technical Area is at the defensive side of the first half, and does not change afterwards.